hallorant/bigmit/model1usb/README.md

 !["5V to motherboard"](../etc/images/m1usb_5v_motherboard.jpg?raw=true "5V to motherboard")

-*Note:* Do not do the next step if you have Rosser 64K in-the-keyboad modification.
+*Note:* Do not do the next step if you have Rosser 64K in-the-keyboard modification.
 The modification already did what the next step asks you to accomplish.
 If you have Rosser's modification, you are done.